quantum-ods/qmlcourse/qmlcourse/book/linalg/en/vectors.md

 The following property can be deduced from the definition of linear dependence:
 A set of vectors is linearly dependent if and only if one of the elements of that set can be expressed through the remaining elements.

-**Note**: If vectors are treated as any characteristics of objects, then linear dependence can be interpreted as data redundancy.
+**Note**: If vectors represent some characteristics of objects, then linear dependence can be interpreted as data redundancy.

 The notion of linear independence introduces the concept of **dimensionality** of a vector space -- it is the maximum number of linearly independent vectors in it.